Antoinette Frank: Frank's missing father

+Appeal to overturn Frank's death sentence

 On October 18, 2006, Frank's lawyers argued before the Louisiana Supreme Court that her death sentence should be overturned because she was denied state-funded experts to help prepare for the sentencing phase of the trial.
 They argued that the defense needed to conduct "an investigation into the defendant's background for possible mitigating evidence."
 Frank's attorneys introduced the testimony of psychiatrists who said that possible traumatic events in Frank's childhood could have affected her behavior at the time of the murders and she may have been suffering from post-traumatic stress disorder.
 A psychiatrist retained by the state disagreed that Frank showed symptoms of trauma; he agreed with the diagnosis of narcissistic personality disorder with antisocial tendencies given to Frank by doctors at the Louisiana Correctional Institute for Women.
 On May 22, 2007, the Louisiana Supreme Court ruled 5–2 that the death penalty should be upheld.

 On April 22, 2008, District Judge Frank Marullo signed the death warrant for Antoinette Frank.
 According to the warrant, Frank was scheduled for execution by lethal injection on July 15, 2008.
 In May, however, the Louisiana Supreme Court issued a 90-day stay of execution effective June 10 pending ongoing appeals.

-On September 11, 2008 the day that the state supreme court stay was to end, a new death warrant was signed by the same judge.
+On September 11, 2008, the day that the state supreme court stay was to end, a new death warrant was signed by the same judge.
 According to this second warrant, Frank was scheduled for execution by lethal injection on December 8, 2008.
 In a new round of appeals, defense attorneys argued they had had too little time to review the voluminous record before the deadline for filing appeals.
 The state supreme court ruled on the case again.
 Their decision, made public November 25, 2008 effectively voided the death warrant signed by Judge Marullo in September.